Frequently asked questions

 Sirovilla Anglesea Village contains 18 units – 13 one-bedroom and 5 two-bedroom units

-Is there a Community Centre or Hall at Sirovilla Anglesea Village?
+Is there a Community Hall at Sirovilla Anglesea Village?

-Sirovilla Anglesea has a central open lawn and BBQ area next to a Community Hall with fully equipped kitchen, free wifi (in the hall) and a comfortable communal lounge area with large smart TV for enjoying the Melbourne Cup or the weekly footy games together.
-The residents organise regular get togethers, dinners, happy hour drinks and games afternoons, along with weekly exercise classes and craft groups in the hall.
+There is free wifi available just within the hall, and a comfortable communal lounge area with a large smart TV for enjoying the Melbourne Cup or the weekly footy games together.
+The residents organise regular get-togethers, dinners, happy hour drinks, and games afternoons, along with weekly exercise classes and craft groups in the hall.

 What amenities are close by at Sirovilla Anglesea Village?